amina-b/project/README.md

 ```bash
 docker run <image_name>
 ```
-To lists all running containers use:
+To list all running containers use:
 ```bash
 docker ps
 ```